Getting Started

 Once you’re done editing and want to present your final slides without the editing UI:

-Option 2: Hide the toolbar with CSS
+Option 2: Hide the menu bar with CSS

 #editable-toolbar {